Ampie's Broadcasting Corporation: Restoration

 On 6 December 1993 ABC was restored.
 John and Henk Kamperveen, both Sons of André Kamperveen were busy with the restoration of the station since 1991.
 On December 6, the love station was back on air at its new home on 101.7 FM.
 The formula for the station was kept the same as it was before the december murders with some modernization.

 ABC TV

 In December 1997 ABC launched its own television station on channel 4.
 Following the same ABC ideology, a group of program directors, television producers and hosts found a new home at the station.
 New programs were introduced to the Surinamese audience, and many DJ's who were previously only heard on the radio started developing showcases which could be seen on channel 4, which was new to Surinamese television.

+Following the introduction of digital terrestrial television in Suriname, ABC started providing a two-channel multiplex on channels 4.1 and 4.2.

 The death of Johnny

 On 1 November 2003 the longtime host and taste maker at ABC Radio, Johnny Kamperveen died at the age of 57 due to a bacterial infection.
 His career at the station spanned from its inception in 1975 until 2002, having been involved through all of its turbulent history.
 He died eight days after infection of what was possibly dengue.